 - You can optionally require a confirmed email address for users if you add SMTP settings for email.
 A confirmation email will be sent to the user and the user will not be able to login until they click the link to confirm their email address.

 - You can optionally require approval of new accounts before a user can login, and you can get notification when new users register so you can decide whether to approve the account.
 There is a separate page to make it easy to find users who have not yet been approved or who have not yet confirmed their email address.
+New user, and new user approval notifications require you to set a valid email address for the site administrator(s).

 - If you setup social authentication, you can optionally make social authentication the only allowed way to sign in.